neffercarrillo/security-plus/notes/README.md

 - business gap analysis evaluates the orgs business processes
 - plan of action and milestones (POA&M) outlines measures to address vulns, includes resource allocation
 - zero trust is a best practice that demands verification for everything regardless of origin
-- control plane is component responbile to manage access within the org
+- control plane is component responsible to manage access within the org
 - key elements 1 adaptive identity, 2 threat scope reduction, 3 policy-driven access control, 4 secured zones
 - data plane ensures the policies and procedures are executed
 - 4 components 1 subject system, 2 policy engine, 3 policy administrator, 4 policy enforcement point

 ## Session 3: Threat Actors (TA)

-- threat actor (ta) is a an entity responsible for incidents that imapct security and data protection
+- threat actor (ta) is a an entity responsible for incidents that impact security and data protection
 - ta attributes are characteristics or properties that define ta's from one another
 - 5 ta types 1 unskilled attackers 2 hacktivists 3 organized crime 4 nation-state actors 5 insider threats
 - shadow IT is managed and utilized w/o org approval